-Upon any of the above changes occurring, the student needs to notify NICS with the relevant information by completing the form at the rear of this handbook and sending by email to admin@nics.org.au (or handing to their trainer) as soon as the details have changed.
-It is important all students update us on any change of details to enable us to keep in touch with them and ensure that they receive all applicable correspondence throughout their enrolment.
+If any of the above changes occur, the student must notify NICS with the relevant information by completing the form at the rear of this handbook and sending by email to admin@nics.org.au (or handing to their trainer) as soon as the details have changed.
+It is important all students update us on any change of details to enable us to keep in touch with them, ensure that they receive all applicable correspondence throughout their enrolment and issue certification to the correct address upon completion or in the event of a cancellation.